eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

   - work in bursts of executive function
   - unpredictable when i can or cant work on something
   - take days or weeks to reply
+- austral
+  - the whole language is designed for adhd
 - physical restlessness
   - leg restlessness
   - pacing